UrbsLab/STREAMLINE/docs/source/data.md

 6. Encode missing values as blank cells, `NA`, `NaN`, or `?`; avoid numeric placeholders such as `-99` unless they are real values.
 7. Keep replication datasets aligned with the original dataset's feature names and outcome/instance labels.

+Recommended preparation before P1:

+* Remove free-text, image, raw time-series, or other unstructured columns unless you have already converted them to tabular features.
+* Decide whether high-cardinality identifier-like fields should be `instance_label`, ignored, or removed before modeling.
+* Check that the outcome column has the interpretation you expect.
+Binary labels should be documented so downstream metrics are not ambiguous.
+* Keep a copy of the raw source data outside the STREAMLINE output directory.

 The current code supports:

 | Task | Example `outcome_type` | Notes |